ShalokShalom/catpic/python/IMPLEMENTATION.md

 #### `render_image_ansi(image, width, height, basis, pips)`

-Render an image to ANSI string for terminal display.
+Render an image to ANSI string for terminal display (using glyxel protocol).

 **Parameters:**
 - `image`: PIL Image object or path to image file